 - Does your child worry weeks or months ahead of an event?

-- Does your child’s worries lead to compulsive or perfectionist behavior?
+- Do your child’s worries lead to compulsive or perfectionist behavior?
 Does your child need to check that the stove is off over and over before he can get to sleep?
 Or is she afraid to leave your side for fear that something terrible will happen to one of you?

 - Does your child have physical symptoms like headaches or stomaches related to worrying?